roq-trading/roq-ansible-monitor/README.md

 > becoming "root".
 Also, in our experience, it is less intrusive to the system than
 > e.g. Docker.
 Finally, Podman's license terms are more open than Docker's.

-> If Docker is your prefered solution: Just fork this project and change.
+> Just fork this project if Docker is your prefered solution.
+Podman is nearly 100%
-> Podman is nearly 100% compatible with Docker.
+> compatible with Docker.
+It is a relatively small undertaking to modify this script.

 ### NGINX